Case-Rocket-Team/Parafoil-Designer/README.md

 This software must be used in tandem with xfoil.

-Use xfoil to generate a list of alphas vs CL and CD, save these to a file.
+Use xfoil to generate a list of alphas vs CL and CD, save these to a file. naca4418.csv is a good demo of this file.
+Use it if you do not want a custom airfoil and just want to use a naca4418 profile.

 Make sure this list covers from CL = 0 to max L/D.